 Limiting toxins around the home includes some of these guidelines: Avoid using air freshener sprays, certain cleaning sprays, bug killers and even hair sprays.
 If using hair spray, consider spraying it outside the house.
 Also, when bringing clothes home from the dry cleaners, it is best to remove the plastic covers and let the clothes air out (while outdoors) for a time before bringing them into the home.
 Volatile chemicals are used in the cleaning process.

-Some researchers (into the effects of toxic chemicals) now recognize a traditionally accepted standby antiseptic as being extremely dangerous.
+Some researchers (examining the effects of toxic chemicals) now recognize a traditionally accepted standby antiseptic as being extremely dangerous.
 That antiseptic is isopropyl alcohol, commonly called rubbing alcohol.
 Many still use this antiseptic and consider it safe.
 In the light of powerful evidence, the wise choice is to find and use another of the many available antiseptics in place of this dangerous chemical.
 Be careful that the substitute antiseptic does not contain portions of isopropyl alcohol.

 Of all health-destroying habits, using tobacco and drugs and excess use of alcohol are probably the most destructive.
 This is true, not only because of the toxins they contribute, but also the mental devastation brought on by drugs and excess alcohol.
 If any of these pitfalls stand in the way of restoring your health, consider them the enemy they truly are.